xiaozhangfangyang/FineSkiing/README.md

 ## :innocent: FineSkiing Dataset
 - **Full Dataset**:
   After Acceptance

+## 🙏 Acknowledgements

+We would like to express our sincere gratitude to **Professor Chunming Fu**, an international skiing judge, for his invaluable guidance and professional support throughout this project.
+We also thank **Yuandong Zhang** for his contributions to the application development and further extension of this work.

 ## :chocolate_bar: Citation
 If you find our work useful, please consider citing: